-Any requests for recommendations or records for High School or school transfers must be made a minimum of 2 weeks in advance of deadline date.
+Any requests for letters of recommendation for scholarships or records for High School or school transfers must be made a minimum of 2 weeks in advance of the deadline date.
 Any such records will be mailed/faxed directly to that school.
 NO RECORDS WILL BE GIVEN DIRECTLY TO ANY STUDENT OR PARENT.